asifulmamun/electiondb/README.md

 This is for Election 2019

 # Database Export from an Android app.
-This database is not exist to me.
-So this project will not requrie.
+This database is not exist.
+So this project will not requrired for me.